siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 SiliconCompiler
 ---------------

-Once the Python environment has been set up, SiliconCompiler can be installed directly from from PyPI using pip.
-Activate your Python virtual environment and following the instructions below. (identical for Windows, Linux, and macOS).
+SiliconCompiler is installed directly from pypi.org using pip.
+Activate your `Python Virtual Environment <https://docs.python.org/3/library/venv.html>`_ and follow the instructions below. (identical for Windows, Linux, and macOS).

 .. code-block:: bash